bzquan/CucumberCpp/Example/SimpleStringCalculatorMock.md

      |7; 8; 9  |24 |
      |1, 2; 3  |-1 |

 Our test program will all succeed if we update our feature as following, where Cucumber/C++'s _[[mock]]_ attribute is used.
 Steps with __[[mock]]__ attribute will be executed before hand when running executable specification.
-It may decrease readability a little bit, but we can implement our steps in a straight forward way.
+It may decrease readability of specification a little bit, but we can implement our steps in a straight forward way.

     Feature: String calculator
      Client can get sum of numbers by inputting a string.